radiomix/instance-to-ebs/README.md

 ________
 #### **Step 1**: Bundle and register an Instance backed AMI
-To bundle and register an Instance backed AMI, run the two shell scripts on the instance to be bundled:
+To bundle and register an Instance backed AMI, run the shell script on the instance to be bundled:
 ```
-$source aws-tools.sh
 $./bundle_intance.sh
 ```
 We recommend the following parameter during a `bundle_instance.sh` run: